Parameter estimation and uncertainty quantification using information geometry: Methods

 From the Riemann tensor of the second kind, we can compute the Ricci tensor of the first kind.
 The Ricci tensor, $R_{ij}$, is obtained by contracting the contravariant index with the third covariant index of the Riemann tensor of the second kind; that is,

-in terms of the Einstein summation convention \cite{Amari2016}.
 On an $n$-dimensional manifold, the Ricci tensor is of dimension $n \times n$, and is symmetric \cite{Loveridge2016}.
 The Ricci tensor can quantify the changes to a volume element as it moves through the manifold, relative to Euclidean space \cite{Loveridge2016}.

 The scalar curvature, $Sc$, can be obtained as a contraction of the Ricci tensor